cudoventures/cudos-docs/docs/governance/get-tokens/cex-other.md

 Your Cosmos and Osmosis address will begin with `cosmos1` and `osmo1` respectively - most people use Keplr or Cosmostation Wallet for their Cosmos-ecosystem wallet, CUDOS is also a Cosmos-based blockchain.
 :::

-3. Swap the ATOM/OSMO tokens on Osmosis Frontier: [frontier.osmosis.zone](https://frontier.osmosis.zone/) - (If you have chosen to use ATOM, you may need to use the deposit feature within Osmosis Frontier first).
+3. Swap the ATOM/OSMO tokens on Osmosis : [app.osmosis.zone](https://app.osmosis.zone/) - (If you have chosen to use ATOM, you may need to use the deposit feature within Osmosis first).
 Find the swap screen and select how many tokens you want to swap for CUDOS tokens.
 Sign the transaction with your wallet.

 4. Withdraw the tokens from the exchange's blockchain to your CUDOS address via IBC: find the withdraw option in the application and enter your CUDOS address.
 Also add the amount you wish to withdraw.
 :::info